Bin Roye (TV series): Synopsis

 Saba (Mahira Khan) is madly in love with her best friend and cousin Irtaza (Humayun Saeed).
 Saba and Irtaza have grown up together, and Irtaza cares a lot for Saba.
 Saba is an extrovert, who lives life to the fullest, and expects Irtaza to fulfil all her childish demands.
 Irtaza happily does everything Saba asks for and feels happy seeing her happy.

 Irtaza decides to go to America for his higher studies.
 Saba is unhappy hearing about this and gets angry at Irtaza.
 Irtaza reasons with Saba and tells her he will return in two years.
 Irtaza goes to America and, whilst studying there, develops feelings for his cousin Saman (Armeena Khan).

 After completing his studies, he returns to Pakistan, and Saba is delighted to see him.
 Soon Saman's parents die in a plane crash, and Saman comes to Pakistan along with Irtaza to her extended family for emotional support.
 Saba and Irtaza take care of Saman.
 Soon Saba learns that Saman is not her cousin but her elder sister and that Saman was adopted by her uncle when she was a baby.
 This fact brings Saba and Saman closer to each other.
 Both Saman and Saba start sharing a very close sisterly bond.
 One day, Saba realises that Saman and Irtaza have feelings for each other.
 Despite loving her sister, she cannot help but feel jealousy and anger.

 Soon after Saba's realisation, Irtaza proposes marriage to Saman.
-Saba is heartbroken seeing this, but she collects herself and tries her best to be happy for her best friend and sister.
+Saba is heartbroken but tries her best to be happy for her best friend and sister.
 Saba happily participates in all wedding rituals.
 However, Saba loses all patience when she finally sees Saman and Irtaza making their wedding vows.
 In the heat of the moment, Saba curses Saman.

-Saman and Irtiza move to America and are soon blessed with a son.
-Saman dies in an accident, and Saba is guilt-ridden.
+Saman and Irtiza move to America and soon have a son.
+Saman dies in an accident, and Saba is guilt-ridden for having cursed her.
 Saba and Irtiza's families get the duo married.
 Saba feels guilty and is unable to accept Irtiza as her husband.
 Irtiza meets with an accident, and Saba confesses her guilt and love for Irtiza.
-Irtiza consoles Saba and makes her realise that her love has been selfless.
-Saman's death wasn't Saba's fault.
+Irtiza consoles Saba and makes her realise that her love has been selfless and Saman's death wasn't Saba's fault.
 Saba and Irtiza discover their love for each other and decide to give their marriage another chance.